 - Genetic Counselor: Leslie Dunnington, MS, CGC, (713) 500-5667, firstname.lastname@example.org

-Physicians at UTHealth Neurosciences subspecialize in complex neuromuscular disorders that are difficult to diagnose and treat, including neurodegenerative disorders, inflammatory nerve and muscle disorders, autoimmune neuromuscular junction disorders, traumatic nerve injuries and toxic metabolic disorders of the peripheral nerves and muscles.
-Led by Kazim A. Sheikh, MD, the UTHealth Neuromuscular Program is a designated center of excellence for Guillain-Barre syndrome (GBS) and chronic inflammatory demyelinating polyneuropathy (CIDP) and records more than 4,000 patient visits annually, primarily adults age 18 and older.
+Physicians at UTHealth Houston subspecialize in complex neuromuscular disorders that are difficult to diagnose and treat, including neurodegenerative disorders, inflammatory nerve and muscle disorders, autoimmune neuromuscular junction disorders, traumatic nerve injuries and toxic metabolic disorders of the peripheral nerves and muscles.
+Led by Kazim A. Sheikh, MD, the UTHealth Houston Neuromuscular Program is a designated center of excellence for Guillain-Barre syndrome (GBS) and chronic inflammatory demyelinating polyneuropathy (CIDP) and records more than 4,000 patient visits annually, primarily adults age 18 and older.
 About two-thirds of patients seen by physicians are over the age of 50.

 Neurodiagnostic facilities at the group’s Texas Medical Center location include a state-of-the-art Electromyography (EMG) Laboratory and a Muscle and Nerve Laboratory.
-The EMG Lab, directed by UTHealth neurologist Thy Nguyen, MD, provides comprehensive nerve conduction studies and EMG evaluations performed by experienced staff.
+The EMG Lab, directed by UTHealth Houston neurologist Thy Nguyen, MD, provides comprehensive nerve conduction studies and EMG evaluations performed by experienced staff.

 The neuromuscular program also offers biopsy services performed by our neuromuscular specialists and further processed in the laboratory by experienced staff.
 Specimens are then interpreted by specialists who are trained in neuromuscular pathology.
 The program offers muscle, nerve, and skin biopsies.